Foortec/easyfiles/README.md

 The maximum size of the file (in bytes).<br/><br/>

 *allowedExtensions*<br/>
 An array of the allowed extension.
 By default it contains constant DEFAULT_EXTENSIONS array.
+If bool (*true* or *false*), extension will be ignored (all extensions allowed).

 ```php
 // default allowed extensions